mlibrary/about-leverpress/src/content/join.md

     <div class="col-md-7">
         <h2 class="featurette-heading">Who we are</h2>
         <p class="lead"><span class="intro scala-sans text-primary">Lever Press arose</span> from an initiative of the Oberlin Group of Libraries that explored how liberal arts colleges could offer new and compelling alternatives to existing models of scholarly publishing.</p>
-        <p>We seek out, identify, evaluate and advocate for transformative scholarship that spurs creative dialogue within and between traditional fields of inquiry, emphasizes disciplinary innovation, draws upon new models of collaborative research and strives to reach the broadest audience possible.</p>
+        <p>We seek out, identify, evaluate, and advocate for transformative scholarship that spurs creative dialogue within and between traditional fields of inquiry, emphasizes disciplinary innovation, draws upon new models of collaborative research, and strives to reach the broadest audience possible.</p>
     </div>
     <div class="col-md-5">
         <div class="video-embed embed-responsive embed-responsive-16by9">